How to Successfully Transition Between Work and Personal Time

 Ever since COVID first hit, working from home has become more common than ever.
 While many of us enjoy the freedom it brings, that freedom comes at the price of structure.
 A structured work day, with built-in habits and routines, is helpful for most, and crucial for some – especially for those with ADHD.
 Whether you struggle with ADHD or not, though, here are a few ideas to help you shift between ‘work mode’ and ‘home mode,’ so that you can more easily focus when it’s time to work, and relax when you’re finished.

-Build in a Virtual Commute
+Build in a virtual commute

 Remember when we had to drive to work?
 The traffic and stress may feel great to leave behind, but the commute to and from work also served an important mental function.
 It served as a transition period to help our brains gear up and get ready for work.
 And at the end of the day, we were able to literally leave work at the office, so our brains could down-shift into home, social, or relaxation time.
 Without that built-in transition, it’s easy to become stuck in one mode or another, especially when you don’t have the privilege of a separate office in your home.
 So, consider building in a virtual commute time before and after work.
 Here are a few ideas: